hanhsun/hanhsun.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

+Experienced aerospace engineer and manager focused on commercial space system V\&V. My technical areas of interest are flight software test and development, linear and nonlinear system identification, control theory, and dynamic modeling and simulation.
+I am experienced in configuration management and collaboration tools such as Git and JIRA, and also a strong believer of Agile SW development.

-Currently an Aerospace Engineering M.S. student working under [Dr. John Valasek](https://vscl.tamu.edu/people/john-valasek/) at the [Texas A&M Vehicle Systems and Control Laboratory](https://vscl.tamu.edu/).
-I have my first M.S. in Engineering Science working with [Dr. Jer-Nan Juang](http://dnc.tamu.edu/projects/students/juang.html) at National Cheng Kung University in Taiwan.
+ I had my first M.S. in Engineering Science working with [Dr. Jer-Nan Juang](http://dnc.tamu.edu/projects/students/juang.html) at National Cheng Kung University in Taiwan.
 During my MS. I was mostly at NASA Langley Research Center (LaRC) Structural Dynamics Branch and I fell in love with aerospace research.
-I decided to pursue a second MS. degree at Texas A&M. My primary technical areas of interest are linear and nonlinear system identification, control theory, dynamical modeling and simulation.
-He is currently heavily involved in UAV flight operations including mission planning, flight simulation, embedded systems development, mission ground control and UAV vehicle development.
+I decided to pursue a second MS. degree at Texas A&M.

 ## Education
 * **Master of Science** Texas A & M University, Aerospace Engineering
 * **Master of Science** National Cheng Kung University, Engineering Science